GrosGabriel/birthday-calendar/README.md

 ## An application to keep track of your family/friends/collegues upcoming birthday.

-The application consists of 4 screens :
+The application consists of 4 screens.

 -The main page is a list of upcoming birthdays.
 You can filter it by category and it is still sorted by upcoming birthday.

 -A add page.
 You can fill a form and add a new person to the hive.

 -A person/:id page.
 Displays some info about the person selected, and tells you the numbers of days before their birthday.

 -A calendar page. you can navigate through the calendar and see with color dots the birthdays that are coming.
 When clicking on a date, it displays underneath who's birthday it is.

 Under the calendar is some statistics : the number of family/friends/collegues that you have in the application.